 The Trustees are responsible for the investment strategy of the Scheme.
 The Trustees have obtained written advice on the investment strategy appropriate for the Scheme and on the preparation of this Statement.
-This advice was provided by Aon Solutions UK Limited who are authorised and regulated by the Financial Conduct Authority.
+This advice was provided by Aon Investments Limited (Aon) who are authorised and regulated by the Financial Conduct Authority.

-The day to day management of the Scheme's assets has been delegated to investment managers who are authorised and regulated by the Financial Conduct Authority.
-A copy of this Statement has been provided to the appointed investment managers and is available to the members of the Scheme.
+The day to day management of the Scheme's assets has largely been delegated to Aon Investments Limited (AIL).
+A copy of this Statement has been provided to the appointed investment manager and is available to the members of the Scheme.